-In both Sirius OBC and Sirius TCM products, a smaller router is integrated onto their relative SoCs.
-The routers all use path addressing (see [RD2]) and given the topology illustrated in Figure 6-1, the routing addressing can be easily calculated.
+In both Sirius OBC and Sirius TCM products, a small router is integrated in the SoCs.
+The routers use path addressing (see [RD2]) and given the topology illustrated in Figure 6-1, the routing addressing can be easily calculated.

 Figure 6-1 Integrated router location